Plant DetailShow Menu

 Description

+It prefers full sun and moist, well-drained soils, but tolerates a range of soil types.
 Flowers appear on new growth, so prune in late winter to early spring.
 It spreads easily by suckers and can be weedy.
-Propagate it from semi-hardwood cuttings or from root suckers in the summer.
-Once established it is quite drought tolerant but benefits from a 2"-3" layer of mulch each year.
-This plant is seldom damaged by deer.
+Propagate it from semi-hardwood cuttings or root suckers in the summer.
+Once established, it is quite drought-tolerant but benefits from a 2 to 3-inch layer of mulch each year.
+Deadhead to encourage more blooms

 See this plant in the following landscape: